sparkjava/sparkjava.github.io/_posts/tutorials/2015-07-30-spark-testing-unit.markdown

 }</code></pre>

 As you can see, in _anInvalidNewPostReturnsBadRequest_ we simply prepare an invalid _NewPostPayload_, and we pass it to an instance of _PostsCreateHandler_.
 We then pass an empty map (no url params needed here), and we invoke the method both with the parameter _shouldReturnHtml_ false and true, to verify that we get the same behavior in both cases.
 To test the answer is very easy: we just check that we get the expected _Answer_.
-In this case we expect the HTTP code 400 to be returned, because the request is not valid: this is beucuase the _newPost_ value was not valid.
+In this case we expect the HTTP code 400 to be returned, because the request is not valid: this is because the _newPost_ value was not valid.

 In the second test (_aPostIsCorrectlyCreated_) we verify that _model.createPost_ is invoked passing the values we specified in our _NewPostPayload_ instance.
 Easy, eh?

 We have other tests in <a href="https://github.com/sparktutorials/BlogService_SparkExample/blob/unit_tests/src/test/java/me/tomassetti/handlers/PostsIndexHandlerTest.java" target="_blank">PostsIndexHandlerTest</a>:

 <pre><code class="language-java">
-{% capture code %}{% include tutorials/codeExamples/sparkTestingUnit/postsIndexHandlerTest.java %}{% endcapture %}{{ code | xml_escape }}
+{% capture code %}{% include codeExamples/sparkTestingUnit/postsIndexHandlerTest.java %}{% endcapture %}{{ code | xml_escape }}
 </code></pre>

 Here we just test that the JSON and HTML returned in the body of the Answer are the one expected.
 Pretty straightforward.

-##Conclusions
+## Conclusions

 I hope this post helped you by showing one possible way to approach testing Spark applications.
 This approach tries to be simple and effective, in the spirit of Spark.
 I can see two possible disadvantages with this approach: